 This part of the planet is big and bold and full of adventure and magnificent scenery.
 The new National Geographic Endurance will be in full expedition mode, granting thrilling opportunities to crunch through thick ice and explore places few have seen.
 Rely on the planet’s best ice team as you probe the ice’s edge for wildlife, including numerous seabirds and whales.
 Activities throughout our journey are always weather and ice dependent.
 Your Captain and Expedition Leader will look for spots to “park” the ship in the pack ice, allowing guests the unique thrill of disembarking onto a frozen sea—for ice walks, cross-country skiing forays, and snowshoeing.
 There will be time, too, to relax in the library, head up to the Bridge to scan for marine life, unwind in the sauna or Yoga Room, and of course, hear presentations from the staff.
 Along the way, your undersea specialist captures images from the deep, revealing the hardy marine life beneath the ice.
 Always interesting, it can also be pioneering in this distant part of the world.

-On these days we navigate some of the most remote regions of the planet, as you explore the Ross Sea, just like Scott, Shackleton, and Ross (the 19th-century explorer for whom this sea is named).
+On these days navigate some of the most remote regions of the planet, as you explore the Ross Sea, just like Scott, Shackleton, and Ross (the 19th-century explorer for whom this sea is named).
 Here, you'll see the impressive Ross Ice Shelf, the world’s largest, and the TransAntarctic Mountain Chain.
 Antarctica’s Ross Ice Shelf is enormous, covering 182,000 square miles—the size of France—and the edge of the ice shelf is a wall of ice towering over the water by as much as 200 feet, with the majority of the ice below the waterline.
 The Ross Ice Shelf plays an important role in stabilizing the Antarctic ice sheet, buttressing the ice that is constantly moving over the land surface.

 Your journey to this unique part of the Antarctic waters will likely include stops at several small islands at the bottom of the world for opportunities to hike and explore via Zodiac and kayak.
-Spot colonies of Adelie penguins, lazy seals, and majestic whales.
+Spot colonies of Adelie penguins, lounging seals, and majestic whales.
 The plan is to visit Coulman Island to see and photograph Emperor penguins, the largest of all penguins—an average bird stands some 45 inches tall and has been the subject of the beloved film, "March of the Penguins".

 During your days at sea, learn about the fascinating history of Antarctic exploration, as well as the flora, fauna, and geology of the region.
 Your naturalists help identify the seabirds that follow the ship.